 2004: Leslie Burnett, PhD

 About the Award

-- Nominations may be submitted by any AACC member or group of members such as division, local section, officer, or committee.
+- Nominations may be submitted by any ADLM member or group of members such as division, local section, officer, or committee.

-- In an effort to recognize the diversity of contribution to management sciences and patient safety, recipients need not be members of AACC or the Division.
+- In an effort to recognize the diversity of contribution to management sciences and patient safety, recipients need not be members of ADLM or the Division.

 - Nominations must consist of a nomination letter containing an evaluation and appraisal of the nominee's accomplishments relative to the award, a curriculum vitae, a list of publications and any other relevant information.

 - No more than 2 seconding letters of support from the nominee's colleagues may be included with the letter of nomination

 Typically the call for nominations is made in the first quarter of the year with an announced deadline but nominations may be made at any time during the year.
 A nominating letter and supporting material should be sent to the current Chair of the Division.

 Lawrence J. Crolla, Ph.D.
 Management Sciences and Patient Safety Certificate Scholarship Award